 The Rio was Trail’s shortest-lived and least remembered moviehouse.
 It was built in 1941 at 1601 2nd Avenue, in what is now the Safeway parking lot.

-The lone known photo of the Rio Theatre from a 1946 booklet published by the Trail Board of Trade.
+One of only two known photos of the Rio Theatre, from a 1946 booklet published by the Trail Board of Trade.

 The energetic and restless man behind the theatre, Domenico (Gene) Sorrentino, was born in 1892 in Cessaniti, Italy.
 He came to Canada in 1919 and the following year married Amabile Breda in Blairmore, Alta.
 They would have three daughters and a son.
 They show up on the 1921 census in Bellevue, Alta., where Sorrentino was a shoemaker.
 His instincts as an entrepreneur and impresario would quickly become apparent.